aloglu/pinlet/README.md

 # Installation

-I don't have a developer account with Apple, so I couldn't build this extension properly.
+I don't have a developer account with Apple, so I couldn't build this extension properly¹.
 That being said, the process is still somewhat straight forward, especially for someone who's savvy enough to look for Pinboard extensions on Github.
 Here's the step by step guide:

 1. Safari > Preferences > Advanced > Select "Show develop menu in menu bar".
 2. From Develop in the menu bar, click on "Show Extension Builder".